Clemens85/lxo-react-demo/public/GET_STARTED.md

 ## Docs

-There are some exmaples in this demo project showing how to basically use the recommended libraries with some additional links to the respective documentations.
+There are some examples in this demo project showing how to basically use the recommended libraries with some additional links to the respective documentations.
 If you are new to React, then we recommend to firstly reading some basic tutorials about React.